Ephigenia/franklin/README.md

 * `uri` Uri of the Feedburner feed, you can simply get it from a feedburner URL

+## GitHub UserInfo

+This test can track data of a github user.
+You can use this to track the number of followers, following users or public repositories of a single github user.
+The username can also be a organsiation’s name.
+This test uses SSL.

+* `username` github username or organisation name
+* `key` json key: `followers`, `following`, `public_repos`

+## GitHub RepoInfo

+This test records information like te number of forks, open issues, watchers or size of a github repository.
+The `sloc` key also tracks the total number of code lines in the repository.

+* `username` github username or organisation
+* `repository` name of the repository
+* `key` json key: `open_issues`, `watchers`, `forks`, `size`, `sloc`

 ## Google Results Count